codeforUV/ruralnet/markdown-notes/internalAPI.md

 *NB* this route should only be called once per user per device, as the info obtained from it should be stored and accessible from our database once they test once

-### Deployment Info

-Deployment info allows for our developers to set environment variables in .env or on Heroku to display custom messages about the current deployment on the home page.

-`BRANCH_NAME` should represent the general goal/feature of the current branch. `BRANCH_INFO` should be a short sentance providing some extra detail about the features/goals.

-If these variables are not set, this route will return default hardcoded values.

 ## Location /location/

 ### City